-The Journal of Sharia Economics is a national-best partnered journal published twice a year in print and online by the Sharia Economics Study Program, IAI Al Hikmah Tuban.
+The Journal of Islamic Banking is a national-best partnered journal published twice a year in print and online by the Sharia Banking Study Program, IAI Al Hikmah Tuban.
 This statement explains the ethical behavior of all parties involved in publishing articles in the Journal of Sharia Economics, including authors, editorial boards, bestari partners, and publishers.
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Publishing Code of Conduct

-Sharia Economics Study Program, IAI Al Hikmah Tuban as the publisher of the Journal of Sharia Economics is responsible for overseeing all stages of publication in earnest and recognizes ethical and other responsibilities.
-In addition to being committed to ensuring that reprint advertisements and other commercial revenues do not have an impact or influence on editorial decisions, they are also committed to assisting with communication with journal managers and / or other publishers if deemed useful and necessary.
+Sharia Banking Study Program, IAI Al Hikmah Tuban as the publisher of the Journal of Islamic Banking is responsible for overseeing all stages of publication in earnest and recognizes ethical and other responsibilities.
+In addition to being committed to ensuring that reprint advertisements and other commercial revenues do not have an impact or influence on editorial decisions, they are also committed to assisting with communication with journal managers and/or other publishers if deemed useful and necessary.

 Decision of Issuance